MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

         area(Prompt)
         {

             /* The input to copilot.
-Accepts any control, except repeater controls. */
+Accepts any control, except repeater controls.
+Using the InstructionalText property to prompt using the prompt guide */

             field(ProjectDescription; UserInput)
             {
                 ShowCaption = false;
                 MultiLine = true;
+                InstructionalText = 'Select a prompt guide to get started';
             }
         }